- Who We Are

 How much do I pay for each prescription?

-The Welfare Fund has a three-tier co-pay structure for generic, preferred-brand and nonpreferred-brand medications [see chart on this page].
+The Welfare Fund has a three-tier co-pay structure for generic, preferred-brand and nonpreferred-brand medications [see chart below].
 You can save money by using generics (tier 1) or preferred-brand medications (tier 2) whenever possible, but this is a decision between you and your doctor.
 Nonpreferred brand-name drugs (tier 3 — those not listed on the Fund’s formulary) have the highest co-pays.

 You should share a copy of the drug formulary with your doctor because it will allow him or her to make a safe yet affordable decision for you.
 The formulary is available online.

-For drugs that you take over an extended period of time, the Fund provides for a 90-day supply (or 100 pills/capsules, whichever is greater) for the price of two months (two co-pays) through Medco By Mail, and you can get up to three refills (which is a year’s supply on one prescription).
+For drugs that you take over an extended period of time, the Welfare Fund provides for a 90-day supply (or 100 pills/capsules, whichever is greater) for the price of two months’ supply (two co-pays) through Medco/ESI By Mail, and you can get up to three refills (which is a year’s supply on one prescription).

 When visiting your doctor